User Note Editing Guidelines

 These are some guidelines to follow when editing user notes in the manual.

-To begin editing user notes in the manual, you must have SVN commit access to the manual, and you must either:
+To begin editing user notes in the manual, you must have a PHP.net account, and you must either:

-- Log on to the server at http://master.php.net/manage/user-notes.php using your SVN user ID and password.
+- Log on to the server at https://main.php.net/manage/user-notes.php using your PHP.net account username and password.
 The user notes administration interface enables you to search for user notes that match particular strings and edit or change the status of particular notes directly through the Web interface.

 The thing that seems to confuse the most people is the difference between rejecting and deleting a note.
 Basically, they both remove the note from the manual, but rejecting sends the user an email about the rejection with links to support links and other information.
 Here are some guidelines of when to use each.
 You can also view the exact text of the rejection email here.